Alec Baldwin Urges Ellen DeGeneres to 'Keep Going' Amid Scandal

 Earlier this week, the talk show host addressed her fans and her staff following this summer's allegations.

 "I am the boss of 270 people.
-270 people who help make this show what it is.
-270 people who I am so grateful for," DeGeneres said.
+Two hundred and seventy people who help make this show what it is.
+Two hundred and seventy people who I am so grateful for," DeGeneres said.
 "All I want is for every single one of them to be happy and to be proud to work here."

-For more on DeGeneres' response to the fallout, watch the clip below:

 RELATED CONTENT: